 Game-changing leadership means bringing new thinking to government to get government out of your way.
 It’s time to stop kicking the can down the road.
 Utah’s future is limitless.
 But we have to do the right things, right now.
+Keep reading below to learn more about where Republican Jeff Burningham stands on the issues.

 Game-changing leaders think big.
 They’re always on the lookout for breakthrough opportunities and they make good fortune count.